Shubham9528/SnapShot-App-React/README.md

 ```

 export default SearchBox;
-🤝 Contributing
+## 🤝 Contributing
 Contributions are welcome!
 If you have any ideas or suggestions to improve the project, feel free to open an issue or submit a pull request.

-📄 License
+## 📄 License
-This project is licensed under the MIT License.
+This project is licensed under the -- License.
 See the LICENSE file for more details.

-🙏 Acknowledgements
+# 🙏 Acknowledgements
 Thanks to the React and Material-UI teams for their amazing libraries and tools.
 Made with ❤️ by Shubham Shinde